tangible-landscape/grass-tangible-landscape/activities_config_documentation.md

 ```

 Specification of GIS layers which should be loaded when the activity starts.
 The display will zoom to capture all these layers.
 The layer list can be empty if needed.
+Special d.* commands (d.legend, d.northarrow, d.barscale, d.rgb, d.shade, d.labels) are supported as well.

 ```json
       "layers": [